 John Rhys relayed a story of a mermaid from North Wales in which the reporter observed sceptically “we do not know what language is used by sea maidens … but this one, this time at any rate, it is said, spoke very good Welsh” (Brython, vol.1, p.82).

 Given a widespread belief that some fairies at least were of smaller stature than the human population, they have voices to match.
 Kirk has already implied this, but other sources are clearer on the point.
 At Gors Goch, Cardiganshire, little beings came to a farm house at night asking for shelter in “thin, silvery voices ” (Wentz p.155).
-The pixies encountered on Selena Moor near St Buryan squeaked with little voices (Briggs, Dictionary, p.142).
+The pixies encountered on Selena Moor, near St Buryan, were said to have squeaked with little voices (Briggs, Dictionary, p.142).

 John Aubrey told a tale of his former schoolmaster, Mr Hart, who in 1633 came across a “faiery dance” (a green circle on the grass of the Wiltshire downs) and saw there sprites who were “making all manner of odd noyses.”
 They objected to his intrusion and swarmed at him, “making a quick humming noyse all the time.”
 Lastly, a nineteenth century account from Ilkley of fairies surprised bathing tells that they were “making a chatter and jabber thoroughly unintelligible.”
 The noise, it was said, was “not unlike a disturbed nest of young partridges” (Briggs, Tradition, pp.133-4).
 These latter descriptions bring to mind small, insect-like beings, perhaps.